Novvum/graphql-birdseye/README.md

 2. Ability to click on a field or type to view its connections
 3. Dynamic zooming to focus on small portions of the schema at a time
 4. Add to any web project
-5. Customizable styling and themeing
+5. Customizable styling and theming

 ### Background